Korean War: United States' response (July–August 1950)

-As soon as word of the attack was received, Acheson informed Truman that the North Koreans had invaded South Korea.
-Truman and Acheson discussed a US invasion response and agreed the US was obligated to act, comparing the North Korean invasion with Adolf Hitler's aggressions in the 1930s, and the mistake of appeasement must not be repeated.
+As soon as word of the attack was received, Acheson informed Truman that the North Koreans had invaded the Republic of Korea.
+Truman and Acheson discussed a US response to the invasion and agreed the US was obligated to act, comparing the North Korean invasion with Adolf Hitler's aggressions in the 1930s, and the mistake of appeasement must not be repeated.
+The loose notion of a "police action" was used by President Harry S. Truman as a legal pretext for ordering US troops to Korea in June 1950 without first requesting congressional authority.
 US industries were mobilized to supply materials, labor, capital, production facilities, and other services necessary to support the military objectives of the Korean War.
 Truman later explained he believed fighting the invasion was essential to the containment of communism as outlined in the National Security Council Report 68 (NSC 68):

 Communism was acting in Korea, just as Hitler, Mussolini and the Japanese had ten, fifteen, and twenty years earlier.
 I felt certain that if South Korea was allowed to fall, Communist leaders would be emboldened to override nations closer to our own shores.
 If the Communists were permitted to force their way into the Republic of Korea without opposition from the free world, no small nation would have the courage to resist threats and aggression by stronger Communist neighbors.